-3 Reasons Resource Planning Will Gain Respect from Functional Managers
+3 Reasons To Do Resource Planning

 Most workers are familiar and comfortable with working in a chain of command environment.
 You have one manager, your manager has one manager, and your manager’s manager has one manager and up the chain it goes.
 Resource planning is simple because you know who reports to whom.